-Although she hails from a part of Canada over 1,000 km from the ocean, Sheena has always had an interest in aquatic activities.
-Growing up, she spent summers on the lake waterskiing and wakeboarding, and winters in the pool taking rescue and lifeguarding courses.
-As an adult, she took up scuba diving, eventually becoming a Divemaster.
-In 2015, Sheena left the cold Canadian prairies and a career in design and communications behind to explore the warmer parts of the globe.
-Her search for sunny weather and good scuba diving brought her to Utila, where she quickly developed a (healthy!) addiction to freediving.
-Now, as part of the Freedive Utila team, Sheena loves introducing others to freediving and helping them hone their aquatic abilities.
-When not busy holding her breath underwater, you can often find her in the kitchen brewing coffee, whipping up veggie curry, or baking a batch of home-made biscotti.
+Although she hails from a part of Canada over 1,000 km from the ocean, Sheena has always loved aquatic activities.
+Growing up, she spent summers on the lake and winters in the pool, becoming certified in lifesaving, rescue, and swimming instruction.
+As an adult, she took up scuba diving and fell in love with the sea, which led her to leave the chilly Canadian prairies and a career in design and communications behind.
+Her search for sunny weather and good scuba diving brought her to Utila, where she got completely hooked on freediving.
+A couple years (and a few skipped flights) later, Sheena is an experienced instructor and Canadian national record holder in Free Immersion who loves introducing others to freediving and helping them to enjoy their time underwater.
+When not in the Caribbean Sea, you can probably find her in the kitchen brewing coffee in her beloved French press.